RobTillaart/I2C_EEPROM/README.md

 As the function reads/writes the data in blocks with a maximum length of **I2C_TWIBUFFERSIZE** (== 30 AVR limitation; 128 for ESP32)
-It does this comparison in chunks if the length exceeds this number.
+It does this comparison in chunks if the length exceeds the length of the I2C buffer.
 The result is that an **updateBlock()** call can result e.g. in 4 reads and only 2 writes under the hood.

 If data is changed often between writes, **updateBlock()** is slower than **writeBlock()**.